goldfarbas/jekyll_site/collections/_posts/2019-04-25-how-decentralized-is-defi-a-framework-for-classifying-lending-protocols.markdown

 **Development:** The development of the Dharma core contracts and underwriting contracts are undertaken by Dharma itself.
 The underwriting contracts are open source and loan origination contracts are closed source.
 Note: Dharma has recently revealed that it plans to move to a MakerDAO style liquidation mechanism.
 This would greatly increase the level of decentralization.

+**Update:** Dharma has pivoted to become a Compound relay that offers interest rate swaps, so this description only covers Dharma Lever v1.0.

 ![](/images/blog/1_-PePqztSlwuFjK6uYeA7Pw.png)